giantswarm/docs/src/content/guides/using-persistent-volumes-with-csi-driver-on-aws/index.md

 The EBS Volume and its data will persist as long as the corresponding PV resource exists.
 Deleting the resource will also delete the corresponding EBS volume, which means that all stored data will be lost at that point.

-## Using Persistent Volumes in a Pod
+## Using persistent volumes in a pod

 Once you have a Persistent Volume Claim you can [claim it as a Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#claims-as-volumes) in your Pods.